Ruslan-Pantaev/ReactPortfolio/src/routes/api/codecontrol/CodeControl3d_API_Documentation.md

 ### Notes
  - Passwords are not stored in plain text on our database.
 They are salted and hashed using the bcrypt hashing function (https://en.wikipedia.org/wiki/Bcrypt).
  - All API routes are PUBLIC but the database is securely username and password protected with only the minimum required privileges granted.
 All calls (except /test), are apiKey validated as well.
+ - For setting the header in all GET requests, rename the "apiKey" field to "temp"

 ### Authors
 > Inspired by the original 2D Code Control project.